robin22y/digiget/FRESH_FIREBASE_SETUP.md

 4. Select a location closest to your users (e.g., `europe-west2` for UK)
 5. Click **"Enable"**

-## Step 4: Set Up Security Rules
+## Step 4: Set Up Security Rules (CRITICAL!)

 1. Go to **Firestore Database** → **Rules**
+2. **IMPORTANT:** If you started in "test mode", you MUST update the rules or writes will be blocked after 30 days!
-2. Replace with these rules:
+3. Replace with these rules:

 ```javascript
 rules_version = '2';